The LulzBot TAZ 5

 The two new upgrades to TAZ 5 include the LulzBot® Hexagon all metal hot end and the PEI print surface.
 With the all metal hot end, you can take advantage of the cutting edge market for new materials, from HIPS, PLA, and ABS, to wood-, metal-, and stone-like!
 The PEI print surface allows easy, low maintenance 3D printing so you don't have to worry about using tape, adhesives, or solvents to help objects stick to the print bed.

 3D printing is the process of making a physical object from a digital model.
-It is also known as additive manufacturing because the physical model is built up one layer at a time.
-The 3D printer uses a process called Fused Deposition Modeling (FDM), in which a plastic filament is fed through a heated nozzle which melts the plastic.
-Computer-controlled motors move the nozzle around to create the shape of a layer, which hardens immediately.
-The object is built this way, one layer at a time, from the bottom up.
+It is also known an addictive manufacturing because the physical model is built up one layer at a time.